MAL-TO/mal-to.github.io/_pages/about.md

 * Your curriculum of studies (you can download a self-certification from Portale della Didattica for courses attended at Politecnico di Torino), including Bachelor’s and Master’s courses attended, with grades (when applicable)
 * A link to your GitHub account or similar profile

-Please note that the Application period has **concluded**.
+Please note that the Call for Applications period has **concluded**.
 But don't worry!
 Follow us on [X](https://twitter.com/polimalto) to stay updated with our latest activities and keep an eye on your institutional email; you wouldn't want to miss the next chance to join our team!

 Excited about MALTO yet?
 ===